Doctoror/CallMonitor/README.md

 # Additional notes:

+**Could not perform manual testing in API level 23.
+Emulator API 23 has no Wi-Fi on my machine**.

 Permissions are defined in *`data`* module, as it is the one that uses them, even though is not the one requesting them, because requesting permissions are done in *`Activty`* or *Compose* content where *`accompanist-permissions`* can be used.

 Due to a huge and time consuming scope of the project, not everything is unit tested, and there are no integration user story tests.